 This report examines job creation estimates associated with potential energy storage legislation.
 The analysis quantified the market size of key energy storage application areas and created an energy storage penetration model to examine the yearly megawatt (MW) market size based on the economic payback period and assessed how proposed incentives would increase market penetration.
 Incremental job creation was estimated based on increased market penetration and associated sales revenue generated by the incentives.

 Ice Energy’s turnkey solutions cover everything: manufacturing, shipping, site acquisition, installation and maintenance.
 Two contracting options are available.

 The utility and Ice Energy agree on a payment and installation schedule.
 Ice Bears become utility property upon installation.

 Storage Services Agreement (PPA Model)

 The utility enters into a long-term Storage Services Agreement for storage capacity with Ice Energy directly or with a third-party project developer.
-The ice batteries are owned by the project company and provided by Ice Energy as a turnkey supplier.
+The Ice Bear batteries are owned by the project company and provided by Ice Energy as a turnkey supplier.